visualitypl/docker-workshop/exercises.md

 #### Your tasks:

-* Build image from existing code source
+* Build image from existing code source \(Dockerfile is already defined\)
 * Run Postgresql server
 * Run blog app \(remember about necessary environment variables, binding ports and of course linking\)
-* Go to http://localhost:8080 and you should be able to add new posts
+* Go to [http://localhost:8080](http://localhost:8080) and you should be able to add new posts

 #### **Extra task**